Zuehlke/scenarioo-js-ctd-session/README.md

 ### Pictures in Presentations

-In general we prefer to use pictures under Creative Commons Zero Licence.
+Either done by us or we tried to use pictures under Creative Commons Zero Licence.

-Sources: see according README files in images folders.
+Sources: See according README files in images folders.

 Some interesting sources for pictures: